 Non-native species have made it to North America by latching on to cargo ships, escaping from zoos and burrowing into transported trees.
-But only one critter was introduced because of its prevalence in the works of William Shakespeare.
-And that’s the European starling.
+But have you ever heard of a species being introduce because of its prevalence in the works of William Shakespeare?

 Blue catfish, which were intentionally introduced to the James, Rappahannock and York rivers in the 1970s and 1980s as a recreational catch, now dominate Chesapeake waters by hogging forage food and eating blue crabs.